BasuSourav140/ai-finance-controller/README.md

 ---

-# Current Limitations
+**# Current Limitations**

-The current version is intentionally a client-side buildathon prototype.
+The current version is intentionally a client-side prototype.

 Known boundaries: